 Communities for a Half-Earth Future is a mechanism for communities – including the people and organizations that are uniting within communities – to affiliate their conservation activities with the grand ambition of Half-Earth and to be recognized for their contributions to the goal of Half-Earth.

-Communities for a Half-Earth Future will be recognized for the unique and inspiring ways they work together to contribute to a Half-Earth future.
-Their conservation achievements and collaborative best practices will be showcased on the Half-Earth Project’s communication and engagement platforms, providing examples and inspiration for other communities interested in coming together in support of a Half-Earth future.
+Communities for a Half-Earth Future will be recognized for the unique and inspiring ways they work together to contribute to the Half-Earth vision.
+Their conservation achievements and collaborative best practices will be showcased on the Half-Earth Project’s communication and engagement platforms, providing examples and inspiration for other communities interested in coming together in support of Half-Earth.
 Through their affiliation with the Half-Earth Project, Communities for a Half-Earth Future expand their reach and enhance participation in their collaborative conservation efforts, working together in common cause with others to contribute to the goal of Half-Earth.

 Share with us!
-Tell us what your Community is doing to advance a Half-Earth future.
+Tell us what your Community is doing to advance Half-Earth.